Careers at Metro

 Women at Metro

 At Metro, we want to reflect the community we serve.
-This means committing to a more diverse, equitable and inclusive workplace.
+This means continuining to build a more diverse, equitable and inclusive workplace.

 Women in Leadership

 Metro recognises that women are underrepresented in key decision-making roles across almost all industries in the Australian workforce.
-We are committed to breaking down these barriers including:
+We are committed to breaking down these barriers and supporting women to develop in their careers.

 Work 180